ChanYeWan/Data-Scientist-Nanodegree-Udacity/Spark Project/README.md

 Feature Engineering

-Positive and negative feedbacks, interaction between users, and trends of song and artists are investigated to identify the tendency of churn rate.
+Positive and negative feedbacks, interaction of users with services, and trends of song and artists are investigated to identify the tendency of churn rate.
 The target and feature variables are defined and prepared for the use in modeling.

 Modeling